Youri Tielemans

 Tielemans began his career at Anderlecht, where he made 185 official appearances and scored 35 goals across four seasons.
 He won the league title twice and in 2017 was chosen as the Belgian Professional Footballer of the Year.
 He is the youngest Belgian to play in the UEFA Champions League, making his debut in the competition at the age of 16 years and 148 days.
-After two years at Monaco in Ligue 1, he joined Leicester in 2019, initially on loan and then for an estimated fee of £32 million.
-He scored the only goal of the 2021 FA Cup Final.
+After two years at Monaco in Ligue 1, he joined Leicester City in 2019, initially on loan and then for an estimated fee of £33 million.
+He played 195 total games and scored 28 goals, including the only goal of the 2021 FA Cup final.
+In 2023, when his contract expired, he joined Aston Villa.

 Tielemans represented Belgium at several youth levels and before gaining his first cap for the national team in November 2016, aged 19.
-He was part of the squad that came third at the 2018 FIFA World Cup, also featuring at UEFA Euro 2020 and the 2022 World Cup.
+He was part of the squad that came third at the 2018 FIFA World Cup, also featuring at UEFA Euro 2020, the 2022 World Cup and Euro 2024.

 Club career

 Anderlecht

 Tielemans is a youth product of Anderlecht and signed his first professional contract with the club at the age of 16.

 On 21 July 2013, he was included in the senior squad for the first time, remaining an unused substitute in the 1–0 win over Genk in the 2013 Belgian Super Cup.
 On 28 July 2013, he made his first-team debut in the opening round of the Belgian Pro League season against Lokeren, replacing injured Sacha Kljestan after 25 minutes of a 2–3 home loss.
 This made him the fourth-youngest player in the league's history.

 On 2 October 2013, he became the youngest Belgian player to play in the UEFA Champions League, starting in a match against Olympiacos at the age of 16 years and 148 days.
 He played 29 games – of which 21 starts – as Anderlecht won the 2013–14 Belgian Pro League, scoring to open a 3–0 win over Club Brugge at the Constant Vanden Stock Stadium on 6 April 2014, a game in which he also assisted Cyriac.
 Tielemans won the Belgian Young Player of the Year award in each of his first two seasons.

 Tielemans scored 13 times in 37 Belgian First Division A matches as Anderlecht won the 2016–17 Belgian First Division A. He won the 2017 Ebony Shoe Award for best player of African origin, and was named 2016–17 Belgian Professional Footballer of the Year.
 He scored 5 goals in 15 2016–17 UEFA Europa League matches, with his club reaching the quarter-finals, and was selected in its Squad of the Season.